logo

 In Jasper this week, local officials and agencies collaborated on Emergency Preparedness Week outreach events.

 On Wednesday evening, members of the Jasper Volunteer Fire Brigade rolled up the bay doors of the firehall, pulled out the department’s big red pumper truck and showcased a brand new fleet of mobile, high-powered sprinklers and other structural protection system equipment.
-The JVFB hosted an open house and BBQ with partner organization such as TransMountain, ATCO Gas & Electric, Grande Yellowhead Public School Division, FireSmart Alberta and the Canadian Red Cross.
+The JVFB hosted an open house and BBQ with partner organizations such as TransMountain, ATCO Gas & Electric, Grande Yellowhead Public School Division, FireSmart Alberta and the Canadian Red Cross.

 Director of Protective and Legislative Services Christine Nadon’s team has been helping spread the gospel on emergency preparedness in Jasper in general, but especially during the week of May 3-9. // Bob Covey